ckjpdx/tiny-anthems/README.md

 - [x] Two questionnaires: toggle for either the client or for someone the client knows
 - [x] Update React Router to use BrowserRouter instead of HashRouter
 - [ ] Contact Mike Long the minstrel via email
-- [ ] Navigation button design
+- [x] Navigation 'tape-player' button design
 - [x] Sass integration
 - [x] Material UI components
   - [x] Drawer used for navigation links
   - [x] Buttons used
 - [ ] Song download page
   - [ ] player that fires confetti
-  - [ ] ...and casette with song name on it in "marker" font
+  - [ ] ...and cassette with song name on it in "marker" font
   - [ ] ...which initiates blob download onClick
+- [ ] breakpoint styles for tablet and desktop

 ### Bugs
 none yet!